matwerber1/aws-appsync-sql-vtl-resolvers/README.md

 I am new to writing VTL for AppSync.
 Please carefully review before relying on my work.

+# Thoughts

+1. Sorting on a non-unique / non-primary key

+ If sorting on a non-unique or non-primary key, subsequent paginated queries might request the same items again.
+We need to think of a way to make these types of queries deterministic.
+I think it might be as simple as just sorting by a combination of the user-specified non-primary key, plus the primary key.
+For example, if user specifies sort by create date, we will actually `ORDER BY CREATE_DATE, ID`, and in addition to returning a `NextToken: (next date)`, we will also return `NextId: = last-processed ID`

 # Current Functionality

 ## ListItems